jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

             f'{random.randint(0,59):02}'
         )

-  and get a random :py:exc:`ValueError`
+  and get a random ValueError_

   .. code-block:: python